racktivity/ext-lfw/docs/alkiradocs/Macros/MacroJqPlot.md

 [jqPlot Examples]:http://www.jqplot.com/tests/

 #JqPlot Macro
-jqPlot is a jQuery plugin to generate pure client-side JavaScript charts in your web pages.
+The `jqplot` is a jQuery plugin to generate pure client-side JavaScript charts in your web pages.

 ##Parameters
-The jqplot macro does not use parameters.
+The `jqplot` macro does not use parameters.
 The body contains the data to generate the chart.